LincaMarius/ISAP-1_Schematic/README.md

 I connected the chip pins to the bus in the order given in the catalog sheets

-The scheme does not present any other changes compared to the original one.
+The Schematic does not present any other changes compared to the original one.

 I added decoupling capacitors with a value of 100nF for each integrated circuit used